What Is CI/CD?

 What is CI/CD?

-• Continuous integration: CI uses version control and other software to allow multiple developers to work on code simultaneously.
-It copies small sections of code that developers can manipulate in an isolated setting and merges completed updates back into the main code repository.
-CI encourages team members to submit their code updates frequently, resulting in new code that continuously moves forward for testing.
+• Continuous integration (CI): Continuous integration uses version control to allow multiple developers to work on code simultaneously.
+Small sections of code are copied to allow developers to manipulate and continuously test them in an isolated setting before merging completed updates back into the source code repository.
+CI encourages team members to submit incremental code updates.

-• Continuous delivery or deployment: Continuous delivery refers to the next phase of the process when the DevOps team packages code for testing environments and prepares for deployment.
-The main difference between continuous delivery and continuous deployment is how automated the process is.
-Continuous delivery leaves room for human intervention, while continuous deployment focuses on a more advanced level of automation.
+• Continuous delivery or deployment (CD): Continuous delivery refers to the next phase of the software development life cycle, wherein validated code is deployed to a production environment.
+The main difference between continuous delivery and continuous deployment lies in automation.
+Continuous delivery relies more heavily on human intervention, while continuous deployment focuses on a more advanced level of automation, especially automated testing.

 Principles of CI/CD